dwhiffing/fury/content/aar/mf/mf2/mf2_aj/body.md

 the P-3s, the Iowa group, and my SSNs.
 The majority are aimed at the Soviet task group, with a handful headed for the Syrian patrol boats near the port.
 Between Harpoons and TLAMs, I have 170 missiles on the way in.
-Now that's saturation\!
+Now that's saturation!

 The stream of TLAMs draws fire from the surface ships, before their attention gets diverted to the incoming Harpoons.
 The ships fight hard,